MicrosoftDocs/VBA-Docs/api/Publisher.Shape.ParentGroupShape.md

 ## Example

 This example creates two shapes in the active document and groups those shapes.
-Then using one shape in the group, it accesses the parent group and fills all shapes in the parent group with the same fill pattern.
+Using one shape in the group, it accesses the parent group and fills all shapes in the parent group with the same fill pattern.
 This example assumes that the active document does not currently contain any shapes.
 If it does, an error may occur.

 ```vb
 Sub ParentGroupShape()